Akil Baddoo Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs allowed (22 total, 1.2 per game).

-- Wells (0-1) starts for the Orioles, his third of the season.
+- Gibson gets the start for the Orioles, his fifth of the season.
+He is 3-0 with a 4.18 ERA and 13 strikeouts through 23 2/3 innings pitched.

-- In his most recent appearance on Friday, the righty tossed 5 1/3 innings against the Chicago White Sox, allowing three earned runs while surrendering five hits.
+- The righty's last appearance was on Saturday against the Chicago White Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.